Self Hosted Kubernetes Agent

 Firewall Rules

-Note that if you have the cluster behind a managed firewall, you might need to whitelist the Cluster's API server's FQDN and its corresponding Public IP.
+Note that if your cluster is behind a managed firewall, you might need to whitelist the Cluster's API server's FQDN and corresponding Public IP.